 With the latest firmware, you can even tune your PID with the OSD menu.
 Here is a tutorial on how to setup MinimOSD with Naze32.

 Basically the same OSD as the MinimOSD but in a much smaller form factor.
 Be aware that it doesn’t have the 12V to 5V voltage regulator though.
-People tend to power the MinimOSDD with 5V anyway due to regulator overheat issues.
+People tend to power the MinimOSDD with 5V anyway due to regulator overheating issues.
 You can flash and program MinimOSD with Arduino.

 The Skylark OSD is a standalone GPS OSD system.
 It can display GPS (coordinates, home distance, altitude, speed), current, battery voltage, timer.